ryan-sheridan/phantom/README.md

 # phantom

 `phantom` is a lightweight debugger for macOS.
-It allows you to attach to running processes, inspect their state (registers), and control their execution (resume, suspend, detach).
+It allows you to attach to running processes, inspect their state (registers), control their execution (resume, suspend, detach), and read/write process memory.
 It's built using Mach APIs for process control and exception handling.
 It also supports setting breakpoints to pause execution at specific addresses.
+Furthermore, phantom can read and write memory and handle ASLR slides.

 ## Usage